Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should in theory be a small bit better than the GeForce GTX 970M overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 550 Ti should be 3% quicker than the GeForce GTX 970M overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 970M should be much (more or less 157%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 970M should be much (more or less 157%) better at AF than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison